jreisinger/docs/data/notes/mngt/procrastination.md

 Solution:

-* let delight pull you, instead of a check list push you
+* let delight pull you, instead of a todo list push you
+* don't look a big problem too directly in the eye
 * work on small things first
 * split moral load with others